Herrerian style: Spire

+The Madrid-style generally consists of a quadrangular tower at its base, on top of it a conical or pyramidal wooden frame with a slate or metal cover with dormers directed towards the four cardinal points.
+In the angle of the main pyramid or skirt the lantern or temple is located and on it an elongated quadrangular pyramid, sometimes octagonal, on which a metallic sphere or ball, the weather vane and finally the metal cross are placed, as frequent decorations.

+The proportional height of the Madrid spire with respect to the total dimension of the tower, is generally one third of its total height or sometimes greater, with which an effect of notable verticality and elevation perception is achieved, even more so when viewed from the distance.

+Spread in Madrid, Toledo and areas of influence, between the 16th and 18th centuries, it is found built of wooden armor and generally covered with slate stone or metal.
+It is stylistically related to the spiers of Central Europe (Austria, Flanders, the Netherlands, and others).

 Historical development

 Previously the city of Madrid was full of Herrerian buildings.
 In the painting the Calle de Alcalá in 1750 by Antonio Joli.

 The Herrerian style was the official architecture of the Habsburgs, from the reign of Philip II.
 The sociopolitical impact meant the construction of the Monastery of El Escorial (1563–1584) facilitated its expansion.
 To this contributed also the fact that Juan de Herrera was appointed in 1579 Inspector of Monuments of the Crown.

 The style spread first through the comarcas of Madrid of the Sierra de Guadarrama, located within the catchment area of the Monastery of El Escorial, through two ways: works directly funded by the Royal Family and those promoted by the Guadarraman municipalities.
 The first category covers infrastructure such as the Puente Nuevo, in Galapagar, and buildings for private use by Philip II, as the Casa Veleta, also in the same town, and the Real Aposento de Torrelodones (both disappeared) were built for comfort the movements of the king from Madrid to El Escorial.
 In El Escorial, the Crown encouraged the development of various urban planning and the construction of the Church of San Bernabé, by Francisco de Mora, one of the contributors to Herrera in the works of the Royal Monastery.
 The Royal Family also approved the granting of benefits to those municipalities to proceed with the renovation of its main public and religious buildings.
 The result of this measure is the currently Herrerian aspect of the parish churches of Valdemorillo and Navalagamella, both of medieval origin.